 As we’ve seen the Help action can be very useful in a wide range of situations both in and out of combat.
 As we all know, D&D isn’t the only ttrpg out there, and believe it or not, they aren’t the only ones that have a Help action.
 Not everyone calls it help, and it’s not always an action, but plenty of other games have some form of this mechanic built into their system.

-Star Wars RPG – In this rpg system from Fantasy Flight Games players trained in similar skills can offer assistance to other players and grant them additional ‘boost’ dice to roll with their checks.
+In this ttrpg system from Fantasy Flight Games players trained in similar skills can offer assistance to other players and grant them additional ‘boost’ dice to roll with their checks.
 Characters with equal or greater skill can take an action to aid another character who is using a skill to perform a task by granting them a blue die, or ‘boost’ die.

 Finally, Help Action is the reason this article exists at all.
 Our podcast, the show that started this all, took our name from this simple, yet often underused action with one thing in mind, to help you play better D&D. In this great big game called life we spend our turn taking the Help action and use our expertise to give you advantage on your roleplaying experiences.
 As cheesy as it sounds, that’s all we want to do.
 Through the articles you read here on our site or the shows we make for you to listen to, it is all because we want to help you learn and have as much fun as possible at the table.
 Knowing the rules is important but it’s not the most important part.
 We want to help everyone learn the game effectively so you can get past learning the rules easily and focus on having fun and telling stories.